HarshitKhurana/2FALogin/README.md

 Make an account at https://developer.kairos.com/signup and get the "app_id" and "app_key".

+* As of now, it does not support Windows.

 INSTALLATION :

 * To install all the necessary dependencies run: